-- a large wall, - masking tape that can be used as a target to put an X on the wall half a metre off the floor (for primary grades, have the students stand at three metres from the wall and lower the X to ground level), and - a soft soccer ball (or similar) placed four metres away from wall.
+- a large wall, - masking tape that can be used as a target to put an X on the wall 0.5 metres off the floor (for primary grades, have the students stand at three metres from the wall and lower the X to ground level), and - a soft soccer ball (or similar) placed four metres away from wall, - the observation sheet and a clipboard, and - a clear gymnasium, hallway or outdoor space.

-It is important to assess both legs, making a mark on the assessment sheet for the dominant leg kick, and taking note of how the nondominant leg kick compares.
+It is important to observe both legs, making a mark on the observation sheet for the dominant leg kick and taking note of how the nondominant leg kick compares.
 Let the student choose for the first kick and then using the other leg on the second kick.
 How similar are the two kicks?
 Do they kick as well with both legs?